frnqpur/missionaries-cannibals-fsa/README.md

 - Validates puzzle rules during gameplay.
 - Includes animated boat movement and mouse-based interaction.
 - Packaged as a Windows executable using **PyInstaller**.
-- Prepared with screenshots, demo assets, portfolio documentation, and GitHub-ready README.

 ---